The Todo Noise Application

 Creating and using the player

-As defined in our user story, we also want the clients to have some controls on their own interface, but importantly we want to be able to take control on any client remotely to simplify and fasten our development and creation process.
+As defined in our user story, we want the player clients to have some controls on their own interface.
+But importantly we also want to be able to take control over any player remotely to simplify and fasten our development and creative process.

-Indeed, one you start working with several physical devices (e.g. smartphones, tablets), being able to control each of them from a single point can save you a lot of time, which will be better used to improve your artwork and experience.
+Indeed, once you start working with multiple physical devices (smartphones, tablets, Raspberry Pi, etc.), being able to control each of them from a single central point can save you a lot of testing time.
+Time that will be better used to make your application / artwork (or whatever) more interesting.

-To that end, let's first create and register another schema, from which we will create a new state for each connected players.
-So let's create a new src/server/schemas/player.js
+To that end, we will define and register another shared state description, from which we will create a new state state for each connected players.
+Let's then create a new src/player-state-description.js

 file with the following snippet: